 Bonnie grew up in the Eugene/Springfield area.
 She graduated from the University of Oregon with a Master of Architecture, and a Bachelor of Science in public relations.
-She is currently a designer, researching architecture for extreme environments.
-She was formerly a community liaison intern for the ToolBox Project, specializing in Spanish outreach.
-She speaks Spanish, some German and is casually learning Korean.
+She is currently a designer at Campfire Collaborative.
+She researches architecture for extreme environments.
+She was formerly a community liaison intern for the tool sharing library, the ToolBox Project.
+There, she specialized in Spanish outreach.
+She speaks Spanish and some German.
 She was formerly an architectural research assistant, and a biology lab preparation assistant at the University of Oregon.

 Bonnie Domínguez, está utilizando sus habilidades de investigación para analizar el lenguaje de la póliza y los procedimientos de la policía, para eliminar lo que ella percibe como cualquier vaguedad innecesaria que pueda dañar a la comunidad y la policía.
 Ella tiene la intención de representar a toda la comunidad lo mejor que pueda.
 Debido a sus raíces y conexiones, entiende que puede traer a la mesa las perspectivas de la comunidad que habla español, los ambientalistas y las personas sin hogar (aprenda más sobre personas sin hogar).

-Bonnie también se puede encontrar en el Grupo de Trabajo de Equidad Climática y Resiliencia, que está dirigido por NAACP y Beyond Toxics.
-Están trabajando en asociación con el condado de Lane para crear un Plan de Acción Climática (complete la encuesta).
+Bonnie también se puede encontrar en el Grupo de Trabajo de Equidad Climática y Resiliencia, que está dirigido por Beyond Toxics y la NAACP.
+Están trabajando en asociación con el condado de Lane para crear un Plan de Acción Climática.

 Since moving to Eugene in 2015 Sean has worked with diverse community stakeholders including the business community, the homeless community, unions, and multiple local campaigns giving him a broad understanding of the many facets of Eugene’s culture.